-Toward the end of July, there were two personnel changes that affected me.
+Toward the end of July, two personnel changes affected me.
 The Italian English teacher did not pass his probationary period and was dismissed.
 SJB also hired a Filipina math teacher.
 As a result, I no longer had math classes and was given the Italian's English classes to teach.

-Most of my classes now had eighth-grade girls from both the bilingual and Thai program.
+Most of my classes now had eighth-grade girls from both the bilingual and Thai programs.
 I also had one class of sixth-graders in the Thai program.

 In August of 2008, SJB held an immersion camp for seventh and eighth-graders at a resort outside of Bangkok.
 For three days and two nights, about five or six foreign English teachers accompanied me and Thai teachers to be with the girls.
 We had small interesting classes during the day and special activities which included games, songs, and drama skits in the evening.

 Other highlights of 2008 included getting my tourist visa changed to a non-immigrant visa in July and securing a work permit in September.

 2009 - My Second Year at Saint Joseph Bangna Catholic School

 Before the beginning of the 2009 school year, I moved from the small office to a bigger office in a special building for bilingual students which had just been constructed.
 How can I forget the Cameroon teacher helping me move my desk by balancing and carrying it on his head!